chrispyth42/Reddit/README.md

       clientSecret = YourAPI'sSecret
       userAgent = yourAPI'sName

-Your own credentials can be requested at https://www.reddit.com/prefs/apps/
+Your own API credentials can be requested at https://www.reddit.com/prefs/apps/

 ## RedditFromPowershell.ps1